NicoHolzach/Irradiance-Ensemble-Network/README.md

 │       │                               Its mini-batch train. and val.
 RMSEs would be stored in this subdirectory:
 │       │                               ./performance/irradiance/irradiance_layers_51/delta_1/length_10/y_30
 │       │
-│       ├── combined                  # Directory containing the mini-batch RMSEs of the combined LSTM model for all │       │                               layer architectures, inputs, forecast horizons, and hyperparameter combinations.
+│       ├── combined                  # Directory containing the mini-batch RMSEs of the │       │                               combined LSTM model for all layer architectures, │       │                               inputs, forecast horizons, and hyperparameter combinations.
 │       │
-│       ├── ensemble                  # Directory containing the mini-batch RMSEs of the ensemble NN model for all │       │                               layer architectures, inputs, forecast horizons, and hyperparameter combinations.
+│       ├── ensemble                  # Directory containing the mini-batch RMSEs of the │       │                               ensemble NN model for all layer architectures, │       │                               inputs, forecast horizons, and hyperparameter combinations.
 │       │
-│       ├── images                    # Directory containing the mini-batch RMSEs of the images CNN model for all │       │                               layer architectures, inputs, forecast horizons, and hyperparameter combinations.
+│       ├── images                    # Directory containing the mini-batch RMSEs of the │       │                               images CNN model for all layer architectures, │       │                               inputs, forecast horizons, and hyperparameter combinations.
 │       │
-│       ├── images3d                  # Directory containing the mini-batch RMSEs of the images3d CNN model for all
+│       ├── images3d                  # Directory containing the mini-batch RMSEs of the
+│       │                               images3d CNN model for all layer architectures,
-│       │                               layer architectures, inputs, forecast horizons, and hyperparameter combinations.
+│       │                               inputs, forecast horizons, and hyperparameter combinations.
 │       │
-│       ├── irradiance                # Directory containing the mini-batch RMSEs of the irradiance LSTM model for all │       │                               layer architectures, inputs, forecast horizons, and hyperparameter combinations.
+│       ├── irradiance                # Directory containing the mini-batch RMSEs of the │       │                               irradiance LSTM model for all layer architectures, │       │                               inputs, forecast horizons, and hyperparameter combinations.
 │       │
-│       ├── weather                   # Directory containing the mini-batch RMSEs of the weather LSTM model for all │                                      layer architectures, inputs, forecast horizons, and hyperparameter combinations.
+│       ├── weather                   # Directory containing the mini-batch RMSEs of the │                                       weather LSTM model for all layer architectures, │                                       inputs, forecast horizons, and hyperparameter combinations.
+│
 .
 ```